tangrams/highways-demo/README.md

 A demo showing some contextual highway styles using the [Tangram](http://github.com/tangrams/tangram) library.

-### Installation
+### To run:

-    npm install

-Then start a web server in this directory:
+Start a web server in the repo's directory:

     python -m SimpleHTTPServer 8000